How to increase your word power to build an extensive vocabulary is an enthralling life long journey.

 If you can't check a word immediately write it down for when you do have access to your dictionary.
 Be sure to try sounding it out as well as reading about it.
 Use the phonic guide provided.

 Some people fear putting their words on parade.
-They think others will think they're 'showing off', or using 'big' words to belittle or deliberately confuse.
+They think others will think they're "showing off", or using "big" words to belittle or deliberately confuse them.
 So to avoid being seen as a pretentious prat they deliberately down play their word choice.

-Having fun is part of how to increase your word power too.
-For example, you could start a 'word-of-the-day' game in the morning and count how many times you worked your new word into conversation by evening.
-Rope people around you to play it too.
+Having fun is part of increasing your word power too.
+For example, you could start a "word-of-the-day" game in the morning and count how many times you worked your new word into conversation by evening.
+Ask the people around you to play it too.

-(We played this recently with 'mellifluous'.
+(We played this recently with "mellifluous".
 It means honey-sweet flowing words or sounds.
-By the time the day was done it rolled off our tongues with aplomb.
+By the time the day was done it rolled off our tongues with ease.
 The music on the radio was mellifluous.
 The screeching bus brakes were not mellifluous.)

 But above all, savor the shape and taste of your words in your mouth.
 Say them softly, shout them loudly, listening to their sounds.
 Know your words are wonderful.

-As you've just read there are many ways 'how to increase your word power', choose one and get started now!
+As you've just read there are many ways to build your vocabulary, choose one and get started now!